 Here’s a list of some of the more common documents associated with filing.
-Not every person will have every form, but this list should just help jog your memory so that you don’t forget something you need.
-The list:
+Not every person will have every form on this list, but hopefully this will help jog your memory so that you don’t forget something you need.

-W-2G is for gambling income.
+- W-2G is for gambling income.
 If the Social Security form is the most frequently lost form, the W2-G comes in second.
-If you’ve received one of these statments, you need to include it on your tax return.
+If you’ve received one of these statements, you need to include it on your tax return.
 If you don’t, you will get a letter from the IRS.
-(Gambling losses, up to the amount of winnings, can be deducted on your Schedule A.)
+(Gambling losses, up to the amount of winnings, can be deducted on your Schedule A.

-1098 tells how much interest you paid on your mortgage – you want this because it can be used as a deduction
+- 1098 tells how much interest you paid on your mortgage – you want this because it can be used as a deduction

-- 1098-E shows interest paid on a student loan
+- 1098-E shows interest paid on a student loan – ditto!

-1098-T shows the amount of tuition paid at an educational institution (you need this to claim those college tax credits.)
+- 1098-T shows the amount of tuition paid at an educational institution (you need this to claim those college tax credits.)
 Here’s the kicker, if you’re the parent paying the tuition, you won’t get the form, your student child will.
 You may need to work at getting your student to download this of the student portal.

 If you sold stocks, mutual funds, or real estate, you’ll want to have your basis information on hand.
 (Basis is what you paid for the property.
 Many investment firms include the information right on your 1099B, but some don’t, especially if you sold old stocks.)
 Make sure you have this information ready before you file – it can save you lots of money!

-If you purchased a new home this year, you’ll want to have a copy of your settlement statement.
-It’s absolutely essential if you are applying for the first time homebuyer credit.
+If you purchased or sold a home this year, you’ll want to have a copy of your settlement statement.
+Depending upon your situation, there may be valuable deductions hidden in those statements.